-MLT 2513 Parasitology, 3 cr.
+MLT 2523 Pathogenic Microbiology I, 3 cr.

-This course covers the morphology, physiology, life cycles, and epidemiology of parasites with emphasis on human pathogenic parasites.
-Identification of parasites from human material is also included.
-Prerequisites: MLT 1413 Immunology/Serology.
-2 hours lecture, 2 hours lab.
+Basic skills, principles, and techniques for the staining, culturing, isolation, and identification of parasites, viruses, and fungi of medical importance are emphasized in this course.
+This course covers the morphology, physiology life cycles, and epidemiology of parasites with emphasis on human pathogenic parasites.
+Identification of the parasites, viruses, and fungi from human material is also included.
+1 hour lecture, 2 hours lab.

-MLT 2614 Pathogenic Microbiology, 4 cr.
+MLT 2614 Pathogenic Microbiology II, 4 cr.

 Basic skills, principles and techniques for the staining, culturing, isolating and identification of microorganisms of medical importance are emphasized in this course.
 Included are techniques used in determining the sensitivity of pathogenic bacteria to various antibiotics and other drugs.
-Prerequisite: MLT 1313 Hematology.
-2 hours lecture, 4 hours lab.
+Prerequisite: MLT 2523 Pathogenic Microbiology I. 2 hours lecture, 4 hours lab.